odyright/phoenix-umbrella-landing-page/README.md

 ### 4. And Start the app:
 To start your new Phoenix application you have to:

-- Clone this repo, then rename it to `insc_umbrella`cd to the new directory (or root directory):
+- Clone this repo, then rename it to `insc_umbrella` cd  to the new directory (or root directory):
-  - example:you will 3 directories= 'app', 'config', and 'deps' etc.
+  - example:    3 directories= 'app', 'config', and 'deps' etc.
 - Install dependencies with `mix deps.get`
 - Start Phoenix router with `mix phx.server`
 Now you can visit `localhost:4000` from your browser.